tmarsteel/coding-bash/README.md

 Prints the default branch and exits with status 0.
 If not in a git repository or no defualt branch is recognized, prints an error message and exits with status 1.

+##### git-update

+Updates the current branch from the default branch und pushes the changes.
+The method can be chosen (`--merge` or `--rebase`), the default is rebase.

+Unless there are conflicts after merging or rebasing, the changes are pushed to the tracking branch.

+If done with rebase, the push to the remote is done with the `--force-with-lease` flag to make sure the remote branch did not change.

 ## Adjusting

 Here is where you can change things: